-S21 is a sombre place.
-There wasn’t much talking and not many selfies.
+S21 is a somber place.
+There wasn’t much talking and weren’t many selfies.
 I’m glad we visited if only to stand in solidarity with the victims and acknowledge the truth of what transpired.

 If you want to learn more about the Cambodian Genocide, I recommend “First They Killed My Father,” available on Netflix and “River of Time: A Memoir of Vietnam and Cambodia” by Jon Swain, who was a young journalist in Cambodia in 1975.
 There are many, many books and documentaries available as a quick internet search will reveal.
 This one from the Cambodian Daily is a good start.
 I’d say “Never Forget” but, given the many times such horrors have been repeated, it seems like an empty sentiment.

-After they were defeated by the Vietnamese, American and Chinese support allowed the Khmer Rouge to represent Cambodia at the United Nations for another 12 years.
-They continued to do harm by blocking aid to struggling Cambodians.
+After their 1979 defeat, American and Chinese support allowed the Khmer Rouge to represent Cambodia at the United Nations for another 12 years where they continued to do harm by blocking aid to struggling Cambodians.
 Pol Pot was eventually banished to a remote area where he enjoyed life until dying of natural causes (or maybe suicide) in 1998.
 Hun Sen, a former Khmer Rouge official, has ruled Cambodia since 1985 as prime minister and head of the Cambodian People’s Party.
-He and his family are thoroughly corrupt thus ensuring the ongoing poverty of ordinary Cambodians.
-According to Wikipedia, “Under (Hun Sen’s) government, thousands of opposition activists, politicians, environmentalists and human rights workers have been murdered, where a majority of the cases were never investigated due to the political ties with the incumbent administration.”
+He and his family are thoroughly corrupt thus ensuring the ongoing extreme poverty of ordinary Cambodians.
+According to Wikipedia, “Under (Hun Sen’s) government, thousands of opposition activists, politicians, environmentalists and human rights workers have been murdered.”
+Cambodia’s pain continues.